 Figure 3.
 The effect of the volatility parameter σ on K^ .

-Finally, we can see from Figure 4 that the larger the insurer's time horizon is, the higher the fixed cost will be.
+Finally, Figure 4 show that the larger the insurer's time horizon is, the higher the fixed cost will be.

 Figure 4.
 The effect of the time horizon T on K^ .